max-mapper/geolocation-stream/readme.md

 })
 ```

-Bundle it up into a browser-friendly file using [browserify](http://blakeembrey.com/articles/introduction-to-browserify/):
+Bundle it up into a browser-friendly file:

 ```sh
 npm install browserify -g